-Alecia is also excited and honoured to be sponsored by Scott Subaru of Red Deer with a 2018 Impreza Hatchback for her Hooked On Us summer radio tour throughout Western Canada.
+Alecia has previously released her debut album, Golden, in 2016 and 5 other singles to Canadian Country Radio including Hooked On Us which was released on June 18, 2018 National Go Fishing Day to kick off the summer fishing season!
+Alecia was excited and honoured to be sponsored by Scott Subaru of Red Deer with a 2018 Impreza Hatchback for her Hooked On Us summer radio tour throughout Western Canada.
 Her best friend and companion dog, Hank her French Bulldog, was supposed to join her on tour but unfortunately he became sick with a rare illness.
 After fighting for his life in animal hospital for nearly 3 weeks with Alecia by his side, she had to say goodbye.
-Alecia has decided to dedicate this song and tour to Hank.
+Alecia dedicated Hooked On Us and her summer tour to Hank.

 “As many of you know, I recently lost my sweet boy, Hank my French Bulldog.
 This song was already planned for release, and although it is a fishing love song, I’ve decided to dedicate it to Hank since he was my little fishing buddy… my everything buddy.
 Hank was my special boy who was always by my side.
 Gone too soon and unexpected.
 As hard as it is, I know he would want me to continue on and do the best I can do.